Shadows of characteristic cycles, Verma modules, and positivity of Chern-Schwartz-MacPherson classes of Schubert cells: Equivariant Chern-Schwartz-MacPherson classes

-Ohmoto proves \cite[Theorem 1.1]{ohmoto:eqcsm} that there is an equivariant version of MacPherson transformation $c_*^T: \cF^T(X) \to H_*^T(X)$ that satisfies $c_*^T( \one_Y) = c^T(T_Y) \cap [Y]_T$ if $Y$ is a projective, non-singular variety, and that is functorial with respect to proper push-forwards.
-The last statement means that for all proper $T$-equivariant morphisms $Y\to X$ the following diagram commutes:
+Ohmoto proves \cite[Theorem~1.1]{ohmoto:eqcsm} that there is an equivariant version of MacPherson's transformation $\csT: \cF^T(X) \to H_{2*}^T(X)$ (the image is in even homology degrees) that satisfies $\csT( \one_X) = c^T(T_X) \cap [X]_T$ if $X$ is a non-singular variety, and that is functorial with respect to proper push-forwards.
+The last statement means that for all proper $T$-equivariant morphisms $f:Y\to X$ the following diagram commutes:

-\begin{defin} Let $Z$ be an irreducible $T$-invariant constructible subset of $X$.
-We denote by $\csmT(Z):=c_*^T(\one_{Z})$ the {\em equivariant Chern-Schwartz-MacPherson (CSM) class,\/} and by $\cMaT(Z):=c_*^T(\Eu_Z)$ the {\em equivariant Chern-Mather\/} class of $Z$. \qede\end{defin} Here, $\Eu_Z$ is MacPherson's local Euler obstruction (\cite[\S3]{macpherson:chern}).
-We may view these classes as (non-homogenous) elements of $H_*^T(\overline{Z})$, where $\overline{Z}$ is the closure of $Z$; the corresponding classes in any $T$-invariant subvariety $W$ of $X$ containing $Z$ may be obtained by pushing-forward these classes (by the functoriality of $c^T_*$).
-Both classes equal $[\overline Z]_T +$ lower dimensional terms, and both classes agree with $c^T(TZ)\cap [Z]_T$ if $Z$ is projective and non-singular.
+While in our main application $X$ will be a projective (flag) variety, we note that $\csT$ may be defined for quasi-projective schemes, or, more generally, for separated algebraic spaces \cite{ohmoto:eqcsm,ohmoto:note}. \begin{defin} Let $Z$ be a $T$-stable constructible subset of $X$.
+We denote by $\csmT(Z):=\csT(\one_{Z}) \in H_*^T(X)$ the {\em equivariant Chern-Schwartz-MacPherson (CSM) class,\/} and for $Z$ a $T$-stable algebraic subvariety of $X$ by $\cMaT(Z):=\csT(\Eu_Z) {~\in H_*^T(X)}$ the {\em equivariant Chern-Mather\/} class of $Z$. \qede\end{defin}

+Here, $\Eu_Z$ is MacPherson's local Euler obstruction.
+This is a constructible function, equal to $1$ at non-singular points of $Z$.
+It may be defined using transcendental methods in analytic topology (\cite[\S3]{macpherson:chern}) as well as algebraically~(\cite[Example~4.2.9]{fulton:IT}).
+Both CSM and Chern-Mather classes depend on the chosen ambient space $X$.
+However, if $\overline{Z}$ is the closure of $Z$ in $X$, then the inclusion $\overline{Z} \subseteq X$ is proper, and one may view these classes as (non-homogenous) elements of $H_*^T(\overline{Z})$; the corresponding classes in any $T$-stable subvariety $W$ of $X$ containing $Z$ may be obtained by pushing-forward these classes (by the functoriality of $\csT$).
+We will often omit the dependence of the ambient space, when this space is clear from the context.
+Both $\csmT(Z)$ and $\cMaT(\overline{Z})$ equal $[\overline Z]_T +$ lower dimensional terms, and both classes agree with $c^T(TZ)\cap [Z]_T$ if $Z\subseteq X$ is a nonsingular subvariety (which is closed by our conventions).
 In~\cite[\S4.3]{ohmoto:eqcsm} Ohmoto gives an explicit geometric construction of the equivariant Chern-Mather class.

-It will be useful to consider a `signed' version $\chc_*^T$ of Ohmoto's equivariant MacPherson's transformation, by changing the sign of its components of odd (complex) dimension: for all invariant constructible functions $\varphi$, define
+It will be useful to consider `signed' versions $\chc_*$, $\chc_*^T$ of MacPherson's and Ohmoto's natural transformations.
+These are defined by changing the sign of components of odd (complex) dimension.
+Thus for every constructible function $\varphi$ on $X$ we set